datalad-handbook/book/docs/basics/101-116-sharelocal.rst

   datalad install --source ../DataLad-101 -r --description "DataLad-101 in mock_user"

-would have installed the ``longnow`` subdataset as well, and the meta data about file hierarchies would have been available right from the start.
+This would have cloned the ``longnow`` subdataset as well, and the meta data about file hierarchies would have been available right from the start.

-So why is this behavior disabled by default?
+So why is a recursive installation not the default behavior?
 In :ref:`nesting` we learned that datasets can be nested *arbitrarily* deep.
 Upon installing a dataset you might not want to also install a few dozen levels of nested subdatasets right away.